 - Happy Tails is one of the first companies to be trained in pet detection by Kat Albrecht (above).
 Working internationally and with over 12 years experience, they offer profiling, satellite area surveys, night vision, human trapping, poster distribution and witness assessment.

 - Healthy Paws Pet Insurance has good tips (with an example of the ‘perfect lost pet poster’).
 Help Find Lost Pets (free e-book by a Missing Animal Response Technician), says to include info that you have a shy pet who may run if someone calls out).
 Ideas include wildlife cameras with feeding stations with time stamps (food scents carry up to 250 feet, depending on wind) and good use quality beamed spotlights to reflect eyes back of animals seen.
-Another tips is to realise that many shelter workers are exhausted, so don’t just say it was ‘a male or female dog’, as they make a mistake, if they call out the wrong sex.
+Many shelter workers are exhausted, so don’t just say ‘male or female dog’.
+They may make a mistake, and call out the wrong sex.

 - PetsReunited is a national website where you can search the database of lost and found pets by species, location, colour and time.
 Report pets that are lost or stolen or found, and get missing pet reports for vets, rescue centres, animal charities and local authorities that are signed up their PetWatch™ Alerts in your area (they also have thousands of volunteers to help with search who can also display free printable posters and flyers created by them).The SEO-friendly pages create disposable phone numbers that link to you, but keep privacy.